 Rates and rebates make EVs in B.C. even more affordable

-And with new EV charger rebates for the purchase and installation of Level 2 chargers in single-family homes, apartment buildings and workplaces, the overall cost of charging is now an affordable option for most people.
+With rebates available for the purchase and installation of Level 2 chargers in single-family homes, apartment buildings and workplaces, the overall cost of charging can be an accessible option for many people.

 Estimating charging costs

 To get an idea of the total costs of EV ownership, take into consideration the higher purchase price of EVs, the available purchase rebates to offset that purchase cost, the lower fuel and maintenance costs for EVs, and the prospect of battery replacement down the road.

 You can estimate your BC Hydro electricity cost of charging different EVs with the CAA's Electric Vehicle Cost Calculator.

 Save on EV charging with our upcoming rate plan

 Want to manage home electricity consumption as an EV owner?

 Keep an eye out for our new optional time-of-day rate plan for residential customers, available as early as June 1, 2024.